The books of Jim should have been a dire warning... but to whom?

 April 10, 2307.

 Let's see.
 That would be 37 years ago.

 My name is James Metz.
 I landed on this planet just a few days ago and have explored it with great interest.
 The vegetation and animal life is like a mirror image of Earth.
 The biggest difference I've found so far is that its made up of about 55% water.
 So far, no higher level animals, but it wouldn't surprise me at all if there were some.
 Intelligent life on another planet.
-Something we scientists dream of.
+Something we scientists dreamed of for years.